-Supplementary Materials will be sent to you each week, on Saturdays/Sundays, in preparation for the class.
+Supplementary Materials will be sent to you via email in support of the class notes.

 Description

 Materials Research is constantly evolving and correlations between process, structure, properties and performance which are application specific require expert understanding at the macro-, micro- and nano-scale.
 The ability to intelligently manipulate material properties and tailor them for desired applications are of constant interest and challenge within universities, national labs and industry.